rust-lang/rust/text/0000-new-array-repeat-syntax.md

 ## Match patterns

-There will still be two semantically distinct uses of `..`, for the RFC 439 range syntax and for wildcard patterns.
+There will still be two semantically distinct uses of `..`, for the RFC 439 range syntax and for wildcards in patterns.
 This could be considered harmful enough to introduce further changes to separate the two.
-Or this could be considered innocuous enough to introduce some additional range-related meaning for `..` in certain match patterns.
+Or this could be considered innocuous enough to introduce some additional range-related meaning for `..` in certain patterns.

+It is possible that the new syntax `[x; N]` could itself be used within patterns.

-This RFC does not attempt to address any issues with match patterns, because retaining the current match pattern wildcard behavior does not result in an ambiguity.
+This RFC does not attempt to address any of these issues, because the current pattern syntax does not allow use of the repeated array syntax, and does not contain an ambiguity.

 ## Behavior of `for` in array expressions